-In addition, we will find in Section 8 that a strong global cap-and-trade would cause enormous trading risks.
+In addition, we will find that a strong global cap-and-trade would cause enormous trading risks.
 Concern over such risks will make negotiating a strong treaty even more difficult as poor countries seek large permit allocations for protection.
-In short, the chances of negotiating a global cap-and-trade agreement appear to have been receding for twenty years, and if a strong agreement were ever implemented, it would almost certainly unravel due to trading risks.
+In short, the chances of negotiating a global cap-and-trade agreement appear to have been receding for 20 years, and if a strong agreement were ever implemented, it seems likely to unravel due to unfair realized outcomes of trading risks.

-2.4.
 The Solution: A Global Carbon Price Commitment

-A global carbon price commitment evolved from the idea of a global carbon tax and (to our knowledge) was first published by Cooper (2008).
-One key new feature in his paper was the idea that countries could commit to a minimum price and then meet that commitment with either standard cap-and-trade or with fossil-fuel taxes.
-Compared to a uniform global tax on carbon, this allows tremendous flexibility, which is clearly necessary for political reasons.
+A global carbon price commitment evolved from the idea of a global carbon tax and (to our knowledge) was first published by Cooper (2008) and then Stoft (2008).
+One key feature in these publications was the idea that countries could commit to a minimum price and then meet that commitment with either standard cap-and-trade or fossil-fuel taxes.
+Compared with a uniform global tax on carbon, this allows tremendous flexibility, which is clearly necessary for political reasons.

-When fleshed out, the proposal can be seen quite similar to global cap and trade but with quantities replaced by prices, as is shown in Table 1.
+When fleshed out, the proposal can be seen to be quite similar to global cap-and-trade but with quantities replaced by prices, as is shown in table 4.1.